E-Zbox/simple_blockchain_post_application/README.md

-# Simple Post Web Application
+# Simple Blockchain Post Web Application

 **I AM NOT AFFILIATED TO ANY OF THE LINKS PROVIDED BELOW.
 ALL LINKS ARE FOR EDUCATIONAL AND DEVELOPMENT PURPOSES**